SuperZooper3/HTN-Backend-Challenge/README.md

 # Hack-the-North-Backend-Challenge
 My Hack the North 2024 Backend Challenge submission.
+If you have any questions or issues, don't hesitate to reach out to me on discord at `@superzooper`.

 ## Setup